Conference USA Football Championship Game

-The Conference USA Football Championship Game is an annual American football game that has determined the season champion of Conference USA (C-USA) since 2005.
+The Conference USA Football Championship Game is an annual American football game that has determined the season champion of Conference USA (CUSA) since 2005.

 History

-The championship game from 2005–2021, showcased the C-USA East Division regular season champion against the West Division regular season champion.
+The championship game from 2005 to 2021 showcased the CUSA East Division regular season champion against the West Division regular season champion.
 From the 2022 season, the game pits the number one (1) team in the season standings versus the number two (2) team.
 The game is typically played on the first Saturday of December.
 The 2018 edition of the game, sponsored by Globe Life, was played on December 1, 2018, and televised by CBSSN.
 Ryan LLC currently holds sponsorship rights to the game.

-Seven of the nine current C-USA members have played in the Conference USA Football Championship Game.
-The overall series between both divisions is led 10–8 by the East Division.
+Due partly to major conference realignment in the early 2010s and early 2020s, only five of the nine current CUSA members have played in the Conference USA Football Championship Game, with the most recent 2023 edition featuring two schools in their first season in the conference.
+The only current CUSA members to have won the championship game are Liberty and Western Kentucky.
+During the era of divisional play, the overall series between both divisions was led 10–8 by the East Division.

-While seven current C-USA members have played in the game, only five have won: Florida Atlantic, Rice, UAB and UTSA, and Western Kentucky of the current member schools.
-Of these five schools, only Western Kentucky will be a C-USA member in the 2023 season.

-The C-USA Football Championship Game had been aired on ESPN or its affiliates since 2005, but the 2018 Championship Game was aired on CBSSN.
+The CUSA Football Championship Game had been aired on ESPN or its affiliates since 2005, but since the 2018 edition has aired on CBSSN.

 Results

 Conference USA champions (1996–2004)

 Before 2005, each member of the conference played in a round-robin scheduling to determine the champion of the conference.
 In this time period, Southern Miss won the most titles with four.
-During this time frame, the winner of the C-USA Championship customarily received a berth to play in the Liberty Bowl against a member of the SEC.
+During this time frame, the winner of the CUSA Championship customarily received a berth to play in the Liberty Bowl against a member of the SEC.
 If two teams tied for the best conference record, co-champions were declared.

 Final rankings from AP Poll shown.

 Conference USA Championship Game (2005–present)

 Below are the results from all Conference USA Football Championship Games played.
-The winning team appears in bold font, on a background of their primary team color.
+The winning team appears in bold font, on a background of its primary team color.
 Rankings are from the AP Poll released prior to the game.

+2020 game attendance limited due to the COVID-19 pandemic.